Smooth Persistence of Attractors for Set-Valued Dynamical Systems: A Boundary Map Approach: Abstract

 \section{Abstract}

-We study the problem of persistence of minimal invariant sets with smooth boundary for a certain class of discrete-time set-valued dynamical systems, naturally arising in the context of random dynamical systems with bounded noise.
-In particular, we introduce a single-valued map, the so-called boundary map, which has the property that a certain class of invariant submanifolds for this map is in one-to-one correspondence with invariant sets for the corresponding set-valued map.
-We show that minimal invariant sets with smooth boundary persist under small perturbations of the set-valued map, provided that the associated boundary map is normally hyperbolic at the unit normal bundle of the boundary.
+We study the problem of persistence of attractors with smooth boundary for a class of set-valued dynamical systems that naturally arise in the context of random and control dynamical systems, as well as in systems modeling the dynamical propagation of uncertainty.
+In order to tackle the inherent difficulties associated to the multi-valued structure of such dynamical systems, we introduce a single-valued map, the so-called boundary map, which is a contactomorphism of the unit-tangent bundle of the state space, with the following characteristic property: boundaries of attractors of the set-valued dynamical system correspond in a unique way to invariant Legendrian manifolds of this map.
+We show how the underlying contact geometry guarantees the smooth persistence of such attractors under perturbations of the set-valued dynamical system, provided that the associated boundary map is normally hyperbolic at the unit normal bundle of the boundary.